 Easy Kids Sandwich Ideas for School

 You can invite so much variety into sandwiches.
-Switch up the bread, get creative with fillings and shapes!
+Switch up the bread (like bagels, naan) get creative with fillings and shapes!

 You can also cut into smaller pieces if your child struggles to eat halved sandwiches or serve deconstructed (slicing the bread and serving all the components separately).

-- Nut/seed butter and jelly sandwich, carrots, vanilla wafers, yogurt tube
+- Nut/seed butter and jelly sandwich (try this sugar free strawberry jam!), carrots, vanilla wafers, yogurt tube

 - Nut/seed butter and fruit (banana, berries) sandwich, cherry tomatoes, chickpeas